rachja1/rachja1.github.io/content/research/perceiving-others.md

 <div class="research-intro">

-This program examines how people infer traits and belonging from social category information, and how stereotypes are structured and activated.
+This program examines how people infer traits and belonging from social category information, and whether stereotypes are structured and activated.

 ### Current Projects